Non-Parametric Data-Driven Background Modelling using Conditional Probabilities: Background modelling with ancestral sampling

 The performance of the method in practical terms is demonstrated by implementing the background model within a statistical analysis procedure.
 A binned maximum likelihood fit is performed to the $m(\phi,\gamma)$ distribution of the simulated $\gamma+\text{jet}$ events used to build the background model alone.
 The $m(\phi,\gamma)$ distribution of the signal is modelled by a double Gaussian distribution with a single mean (common to both Gaussian components), two width parameters and a parameter describing the relative normalisation of the two Gaussian components.
-The normalisation of the signal, relative to the number of signal events predicted by the simulation, is controlled by a single free parameter, $\mu_{\text{signal}}$.
-The background distribution is built from the nominal background model in terms of a finely binned histogram, with a linear inter-bin interpolation applied.
+The normalisation of the signal, relative to the number of signal events predicted by the simulation, is controlled by a single free parameter, $\mu_{\text{signal}}$, normalised such that $\mu_{\text{signal}}=1$ corresponds to 50 signal events.
+The background distribution is built from the background model in terms of a finely binned histogram, with a linear inter-bin interpolation applied.
+For reference the generated background sample was approximately a factor 300 larger than the GR dataset.
 The normalisation of the background, relative to the number of events predicted by the model, is determined by a single free parameter, $\mu_{\text{bkgd}}$.
-Systematic uncertainties affecting the shape of the background model, described in Section~\ref{sec:NPDD_systematics}, are implemented using a moment morphing technique~\cite{Baak:2014fta}.
-Each of the three shape variations described in Section~\ref{sec:NPDD_systematics} are implemented independently, each being controlled by an individual nuisance parameter.
+Systematic uncertainties affecting the shape of the background model, described in section~\ref{sec:NPDD_systematics}, are implemented using a moment morphing technique~\cite{Baak:2014fta}.
+Each of the three shape variations described in section~\ref{sec:NPDD_systematics} are implemented independently, each being controlled by an individual nuisance parameter.
 The value of the nuisance parameters describing the $\pt(\gamma)$ shift and $\Delta\Phi(\phi,\gamma)$ deformation are constrained by Gaussian penalty terms in the likelihood, while the $m(\phi,\gamma)$ tilt nuisance parameter is free.